jsbien/tmp/specification_of_phase_3.md

 string in the index creation process.
 The third is an optional one "directory", defaulting to "tmp", for storing the results.

-2. We need a log containing the number of recognized lines and the number of letterboxes in every line.
-I have no specific preferences about the arrangement of this data, the file should be in plain text format.
-The name of the log should be <input file base name>.log.

-3. The script creates an index.
+2. The script creates an index.
 The updated specification of the index is stored as index_format.md.
 The table identifier mentioned in the specification is to be extracted from the input file name by removing the "m" prefix.
 The Djvu document name is to be provided as the second argument.

+3. We need a log containing the number of recognized lines and the number of letterboxes in every line.
+I have no specific preferences about the arrangement of this data, the file should be in plain text format.
+The name of the log should be <input file base name>.log.
+The log should be both human and computer readable.
+The first line should contains the arguments of the run.
+The subsequent lines can have the form

+<line number>: <number of letterboxes>

+The last line should be a timestamp.

 3. The second argument is used also to name the index file, the extension "djvu" is to be replaced by "csv".